RadialDevGroup/ombudsman/developer_lead/CLIENT_ONBOARDING.md

   - [ ] Slack Channels
     - #projectname for client discussion (if client wishes to communicate via Slack).
 Be sure to invite the client as a single channel guest.
     - #projectname-internal for developer discussions
       - Using Slack's Workflow Builder, create a workflow for new channel members.
-Add Sales, Ben, DOE, and your manager as Collaborators.
-The content should be similar to the following, including any other relevant info, such as links to Netlify.
+Add the Company Owner, Director of Sales, Director of Engineering, and your manager as Collaborators.
+The content should be similar to the following.
+Include any other project-specific resources that team members will need.
         > Hey {Person who joined}!
         >
         > Here’s some important info to help bring you up to speed on what’s going on in the {channel that was joined} channel.